ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     https://<domain>/.well-known/ct/v1/sct-feedback

 The data sent in the POST is defined in {{feedback-dataformat}}.
+This data SHOULD be sent in an already established TLS session.
+This makes it hard for an attacker to disrupt SCT Feedback without also disturbing ordinary secure browsing (https://).
+This is discussed more in {{blocking-policy-frustrating}}.

-HTTPS servers perform a number of sanity checks on SCTs from clients before storing them:
+HTTPS servers perform a number of sanity checks on submissions from clients before storing them:

   1. if a bit-wise compare of an SCT plus chain matches a pair already